cladelpino/MoodleAssignmentScripts/README.md

 1. Generate the folder structure as described before.
 Copy FillFoldersFromPool.bat to the base, original folder you created in step 1 of the Folder Structure Generation.

-2. Create a Pool sub-folder, copy all the files that you want to be an option for every student.
+2. Create a "Pool" sub-folder, copy all the files that you want to be an option for every student.

 3. Run FillFoldersFromPool.bat .